Port Jervis, New York: Government

 Port Jervis is governed by a mayor and a city council under a mayor–council government system.
 The city council has nine members: a councilman-at-large and eight members elected from wards.
 The city comprises four wards, residents of which elect two council members each for two year terms.
 The mayor and councilman-at-large are elected at large for two year terms.
 Elections are held in odd number years.
 Terms of office begin on January 1.

 Representation in the state legislature is split between Democrats and Republicans.
 The city is located in the 98th Assembly district, currently represented by Republican Karl Brabenec.
 Democrat James Skoufis represents the city in the state senate as part of the 42nd district.

 Port Jervis is a part of New York's 18th congressional district, represented by Democrat Pat Ryan.
 Senators Charles Schumer and Kirsten Gillibrand represent all of New York in the U.S. Senate, including the city.

 Education

 Port Jervis City School District operates public schools serving Port Jervis.
-The area elementary school, Anna S. Kuhl Elementary School, is in Deerpark but with a Port Jervis postal address.
-Port Jervis Middle School is in Port Jervis.
+The area elementary school, East Main Elementary School, is in Port Jervis city, in the former Port Jervis Middle School.

+Port Jervis Middle School and Port Jervis High School share a property in Deerpark, with both having Port Jervis postal addresses.
 Port Jervis High School is also in Deerpark but with a Port Jervis postal address.
-Kuhl and Port Jervis High are on the same property.
+Formerly Anna S. Kuhl Elementary School was on the high school property.